-No, the 12 steps are merely a useful set of principles on which to base your recovery plan.
+No, the 12-steps are merely a useful set of principles on which to base your recovery plan.
 They help you move on from the sense of emptiness and hopelessness in your addiction to find happiness and meaning in your life.
-Twelve-step programmes do encourage you to consider and develop your own spiritual beliefs, but spirituality is different from religion: it is concerned with how you think and feel about yourself, other people and the world around you.
+12-step programmes do encourage you to consider and develop your own spiritual beliefs, but spirituality is different from religion: it is concerned with how you think and feel about yourself, other people and the world around you.
 Because this is individual to each person, the programme works just as well for those who have no religious beliefs as for those who do follow a particular faith.

 Addiction is a family illness.
 People often want to believe that it only affects the ‘addict’ but it affects the entire family.
-As a result all the most successful treatment centres around the world offer a family component to their recovery programme.
+As a result all the most successful treatment centres around the world offer a family component to their recovery programmes.

 The three most common dual-diagnoses are anxiety, depression and trauma.
 Obsessive-compulsive behaviour and personality disorders are also common, while anger is often experienced alongside shame and bipolar disorder.

 Detoxification is the process by which you are helped to overcome the feelings of withdrawal after you begin your recovery from addiction.
 The duration of your detox will depend on how severe your level of use has been and what you have been using, but it normally takes between three and ten days.
 Each type of detoxification process is unique – a detox from alcohol is very different to a detox from opiates, for example.
 In any case, a warm, sunny climate helps you to feel better.

-Eye Movement and Desensitisation Reprocessing is a highly effective and rapid way of unlocking negative memories (trauma) and processing through the use of sight, sound and vision.
+Eye Movement and Desensitisation Reprocessing Therapy is a highly effective and rapid way of unlocking negative memories (trauma) and processing them through the use of sight, sound and vision.

 For more information on EMDR.